octodns/octodns/README.md

 The `class` key in the providers config section can be used to point to arbitrary classes in the python path so internal or 3rd party providers can easily be included with no coordination beyond getting them into PYTHONPATH, most likely installed into the virtualenv with OctoDNS.

+For examples of building third-party sources and providers, see [Related Projects & Resources](#related-projects--resources).

 ## Other Uses

 ### Syncing between providers